-It’s a constant struggle for PR pros: Do we react to something in the news, or on social or remain silent?
-If we react, how quickly and what should we say?
-Where should we respond?
+It’s a constant struggle for PR pros: Do you react or not to something in the news or on social?
+If you react, how quickly and what should you say?
+Where should you respond?
 These questions become a bit easier when other elements are present.
 One, is that companies tend to respond and do so quicker when the President of the United States is involved.
-Second, companies and brands react faster than usual when someone is spreading misinformation about them.
+Second, companies and brands react faster when someone is spreading misinformation.

 An aside: When bad information is spreading, some crisis specialists, such as Terry Hemeyer, executive counsel to Pierpont Communications and a longtime PR professor at University of Texas and Rice University, recommend forming Truth Squads.
-The job of truth squad members include monitoring public statements and media and offering prompt responses to set the record straight.
+Truth squad members monitor public statements and media for misinformation and disinformation.
+They respond quickly, urging media to issue corrections.

 Both elements–presidential participation and misinformation–came into play for ExxonMobil.
-During a rally in Prescott, Ariz., on Monday (Oct.
+During a rally in Prescott, AZ, Monday (Oct.
 19), the president mentioned that he could raise more money than his rival, former VP Joe Biden.
-In fact, the president said he could be "the greatest fundraiser in history."
-This, he said, would entail chatting with oil and Wall Street titans, including the CEO of Exxon, Darren Woods.
+The president said he could be "the greatest fundraiser in history."
+This, he said, would entail chatting with oil and Wall Street titans, including Darren Woods, the CEO of Exxon.

 Hypothetically Raising Funds

-Noting his superior skills as a fundraiser, the president said, “Don’t forget, I’m not bad at that stuff anyway, and I’m president.
-So, I call some guy, the head of Exxon.
-I call the head of Exxon.
-I don’t know,” the president told the rally, according to reports from Reuters and The Washington Post.
+Noting his alleged superior skills as a fundraiser, the president said, “Don’t forget, I’m not bad at that stuff anyway, and I’m president.
+So, I call some guy, the head of Exxon," according to reports from Reuters and The Washington Post.